-The metadata URL is sometimes called "App Federation Metadata URL", and is sometimes only known by reading the Identity Provider's product documentation (for instance Active Directory Federation Services, or ADFS, publishes the metadata URL at https:///federationmetadata/2007-06/federationmetadata.xml">https://chostname>/federationmetadata/2007-06/federationmetadata.xml).
+The metadata URL is sometimes called "App Federation Metadata URL", and is sometimes only known by reading the Identity Provider's product documentation (for instance Active Directory Federation Services, or ADFS, publishes the metadata URL at https://shostname/federationmetadata/2007-06/federationmetadata.xml).

-If auto_create_users is enabled, DCT will create accounts automatically when they login with SAML/SSO for the first time.
+If auto\create\users is enabled, DCT will create accounts automatically when they login with SAML/SSO for the first time.
 If this is disabled, an administrator must create a DCT account with an email attribute matching the value from the SAML/SSO Identity provider before they can login.
-When auto_create_users is enabled, any user configured to authenticate via the Identity provider can authenticate to DCT, by default with an empty authorization set (i.e not being able to view any data or perform any action).
+When auto\create\users is enabled, any user configured to authenticate via the Identity provider can authenticate to DCT, by default with an empty authorization set (i.e not being able to view any data or perform any action).